CITV: Programming

 Programming between 6 and 9:25am was controlled by ITV Breakfast (previously GMTV), who, having rebranded the vast majority of their GMTV children's output as CITV, used the space to simulcast their programming at weekends on the ITV network and CITV Breakfast on weekdays.
-ITV took over at 9:25am, controlling the rest of the day's programming.
-When it first launched, GMTV used to sell all the airtime for the channel, making it the first ITV plc-owned channel not to be sold by the in-house sales team.
-Airtime sales were later taken back in-house by ITV.
+ITV began airing at 9:25am, controlling the rest of the day's programming.
+When it first launched, GMTV sold all airtime for the channel, making it the first ITV plc-owned channel not to be sold by the in-house sales team.
+Airtime sales later returned to ITV.

-Some of the channel's most notable programming has been specially commissioned by CITV, such as Horrid Henry, Mr. Bean: The Animated Series, Grizzly Tales for Gruesome Kids, Thunderbirds Are Go, and Sooty.
-A number of other programmes are sourced from different broadcasters internationally.
+Some of the channel's most notable programming was specially commissioned by CITV, such as Horrid Henry, Mr. Bean: The Animated Series, Grizzly Tales for Gruesome Kids, Thunderbirds Are Go, and Sooty.
+A number of other programmes were sourced from different broadcasters internationally.